FraserEtchells/Networks-Assignment-2/README.md

 Code files:

-chatroomServer.py - the code file for the server; run this before and keep it running before using the client to connect.
+chatroomServer.py - the code file for the server; run this and keep it running before using the client to connect.

-chatroomClient.py - the code file for the client, run multiple instances of these and specify different usernames to emulate a chatroom between different users.
+chatroomClient.py - the code file for the client; run multiple instances of this and specify different usernames to emulate a chatroom between different users.